MaxAtkinson/jekyll-now/_posts/2017-5-25-slash-autobiography.md

 ---
 layout: post
-title: 'Slash''s Autobiography: A look at one of rock''s most iconic guitarists'
+title: 'Slash''s Autobiography: A Look at One of Rock''s Most Iconic Guitarists'
 categories: [books, music]
 date: 2017-5-25
 ---